ibm-cloud-docs/netezza/webconsole/wp_smartscaling.md

 # Smart scaling
 {: #smartscaling}

-You can use this feature only if you are on {{site.data.keyword.netezza_short}} on AWS.
-{: important}

-On the _Workload patterns_ page, you learn how to optimize the usage of your system resources as smart scaling uses machine learning to provide predictions based on historical workload patterns.
+Smart scaling uses machine learning to provide predictions based on historical workload patterns.
+By analyzing the data on the **Administering > Workload patterns** page, you can learn how to optimize the usage of your system resources.

-By hovering over each data point, you reveal a tool tip with more information.
-Tool tips include:
+{: #shortdesc}

+You can obtain more information about the following system items:

 - Time interval
-- Historical and/or Predicted NZP
+- Historical and Predicted NZP and NZP description
-- NZP description
 - Historical or Suggested Contour Profile
 - Confidence score

-When you are looking at the graph overall, use the legend to identify the contour profile.
+## Seed models
+{: #seed-models}

+Seed models are pretrained models that are uploaded on your temporary workspace.
+A prediction API uses these models for the duration of a training grace period (7 days or more), after the system is deployed, starting from after day 1.
+At this stage, the confidence score is very low because the models do not reflect your workloads yet.

+After the training grace period is over, the model is retrained with the dataset that was generated from the collected workload data.
+The prediction API runs inference based on the pretrained models.
+Then, the confidence score is updated based on the accuracy of the prediction, and system scheduler triggers the training model task daily for 2 weeks, and then on a weekly basis.

+**DRAFT COMMENT:
+1. You say that the training grace period is 7+ days, what exactly is the number of days?
+Can you change on your own?
+1. How exactly are the pretrained models uploaded on your temporary workspace?
+1. Is my understanding of this correct? `First, the models gather data/work on the temporary workspace.
+(For how long are they on the temp workspace; until the system is deployed; is there a min required timeframe?
+If they don't gather data on the temp workspace, why are they uploaded to it to begin with?)
+Then, after the system is deployed, a prediction API uses these models for 7 or so days (training grace period) to generate accurate data - confidence score.
+You are ok to use the confidence score after this period.`

 ## Graph elements
 {: #smartscaling_graph}

-The default *Workload Utilization* graph visualizes multiple data points that are related to your system resources.
+The default **Workload Utilization** graph visualizes multiple data points that are related to your system resources.

-- Historical NZP*

-- Predicted NZP*

-- Historical Contour Profile

-- Suggested Contour Profile

-- Time
+When you are looking at the graph overall, use the legend to identify the contour profile.

 ### Time interval
 {: #smartscaling_timeinterval}